iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 > Only works to notify you if someone voluntarily enters they have covid into the app.
 Useless if people aren't updating it themselves.<br> :date: __2021-01-20 22:09:21__

 > Never got any alerts, and when I had covid for a couple weeks they never gave me a code even after calling in to request it (they were supposed to reach out, never happened).
 Don't trust this app to alert you, chances are most people never got a code.<br> :date: __2021-01-18 21:50:44__

-> The virus is fake and there is no need for this app.<br> :date: __2021-01-18 02:57:04__

-> Was never able to update app after testing positive.
-No point in using it as far as I can see.<br> :date: __2021-01-05 13:57:07__

-> I got it it never went off.
-I was thinking it was should notify me if near someone with COVID-19.<br> :date: __2020-12-31 18:38:30__

-> A 5-year-old can't even figure this out and I'm a freaking 7-year-old and I wasn't able to figure this out literally wants you to set up and I do not want to set up<br> :date: __2020-12-30 01:01:03__

-> This app does not allow me to enable the alert feature.
-Bummer<br> :date: __2020-12-28 16:35:06__